 Our NHS is part of what makes us all proud to be British, and we must value and protect it – healthcare which is free at the point of use, and paid for by us all through taxes, is at the centre of any journey to a more equal society.
-Therefore, the fact that recent years of Conservative Government have slashed away at NHS budgets, prevented visas for nurses and doctors coming from other countries, and cut preventative services which help keep us all healthy, is a national cause of shame.
+Therefore, the fact that recent years of Conservative Governments and the Conservative/Lib Dem Coalition slashed away at NHS budgets, prevented visas for nurses and doctors coming from other countries, and cut preventative services which help keep us all healthy, is a national cause of shame.

 I’ve been standing up for our hospitals, doctors, nurses and NHS practices since before I was elected, and have always focused on keeping our NHS public.
 I strongly opposed the proposed UnitingCare Partnership in Cambridge, and led a debate on it in Parliament.

 I campaigned to stop the visa cap for nurses and doctors coming from overseas, while so many wards and practices have staff vacancies and are extremely stretched.
 I pressed Conservative Ministers on this repeatedly, and was glad when the rules were changed following the campaign.
 I fear that as our relationship with the European Union is renegotiated, it’s possible that we will lose out on the talented medical staff that we are used to coming over to work in the UK from Europe.

 I have worked with the Royal College of Nursing, campaigning with them to urge the Government to bring back the nursing bursary and properly fund nursing education.
 It seems outrageous that while nursing students train in NHS hospitals, often massively contributing to our healthcare, especially at times of extreme staff shortages, they have to pay for the privilege and are given such limited support.